microsoft/live-share/docs/use/coedit-follow-focus-visual-studio-code.md

 ---
-title: Coedit, follow, and focus in a collaboration session in VS Code
+title: Coedit, follow, and focus in Visual Studio Code
 titleSuffix: ""
 description: Learn how to coedit, follow, and focus in collaboration sessions with Visual Studio Code and Live Share. ms.custom: